Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Massless scalar field equation in static and spherically symmetric Bardeen black hole surrounded by PFDM

-For reasonably explaining astronomical observation at different scales, such as the Cosmic Microwave Background and galaxy rotation curve, the concept of dark matter has been proposed.
-Kiselev \cite{Kiselev:2002dx} proposed PFDM as one of alternative models of dark matter, which is regarded as quintessence scalar field.
-Assuming that the black hole is immersed in PFDM, Zhang et al. \cite{Zhang:2020mxi} considered the coupling of the gravitational and a non-linear electromagnetic field, and obtained the solution of Bardeen balck hole surrounded by PFDM.
+For reasonably explaining astronomical observations at different scales, such as the Cosmic Microwave Background and galaxy rotation curve, the concept of dark matter has been proposed.
+Kiselev \cite{Kiselev:2002dx,Kiselev:2003ah} proposed PFDM as one of alternative models of dark matter, which has the characters of perfect fluid, i.e., isotropic pressure and mass density.
+Assume that the black hole is immersed in PFDM, Zhang \textit{et al.} \cite{Zhang:2020mxi} considered the coupling of the gravitational and a nonlinear electromagnetic field, and obtained the solution of Bardeen balck hole surrounded by PFDM.
 Now let us briefly review their work.
 After the mentioned above two fields are coupled, the Einstein-Maxwell equations can be described as follows:

 where $F_{\mu\nu}=2\nabla_{[\mu}A_{\nu]}$ and $\mathcal{L}$ is a function of $F\equiv\frac{1}{4}F_{\mu\nu}F^{\mu\nu}$ defined by \cite{Ayon-Beato:2000mjt}